Real estate investors often insist that you earn your profit when you buy, not when you sell.

 While hardly an exhaustive list, common marketing strategies include:

-Not to brag, but REsimpli can help with many of these strategies.
 Beyond maintaining a marketplace for off-market properties, REsimpli also offers point-and-click marketing website setup, easy automation through tools like minimum acceptable offers (not displayed to buyers), and “Buy Now” offer prices.
-Just sayin’.

-Wholesalers in particular need to maintain a robust buyers list.
 I’d go so far as to say that building a buyers list is one of the two core tasks of successful wholesaling (scoring great deals on properties is the other).

 Every day you should invest time in growing your buyers list.
 Put in the work up front, so that when you put a property under contract, you can flip that contract in a matter of hours by sending a single email to your list.
-Also stay in touch with your list about inventory or pricing updates, special discounts, and the like.

-Don’t think of your buyers list as a cold, anonymous group of names and email addresses.
-Foster individual relationships with each investor on your list.
-Hop on calls with them, invite them to coffee or happy hours, do video tours of properties for them.
 The better they know, like, and trust you, the more likely they are to buy from you at a moment’s notice when you have a deal for disposition.

 Just as you need a system for managing acquisition leads to score great deals, so too do you need a system to manage disposition leads.

-Just like helping you manage your acquisition leads, REsimpli can also help you manage sales leads.
 After you post a property listing or add it to your marketing website, our CRM software tracks all leads and communications from prospective buyers.

 No matter what system you use, make sure your system keeps everyone on your team aligned with the same up-to-date information.